-For me, the best way to get a lot of fun at parties isn’t the small talk, it’s having a deeper, more meaningful conversations, often in smaller groups rather than larger ones.
-The problem is that, on parties, you often meet people you only see every so often or who are complete strangers.
-So how do you spark some intelligent conversation and cut past the small talk?
-In this post I will share some of the methods I have been using for a while now, and with success.
+The best way to have fun at parties isn’t the small talk.
+It’s having a deeper, more meaningful conversations in smaller rather than larger groups.
+The problem is that you often meet people you only see every so often.
+The rest are strangers.
+So how do you spark some intelligent, meaningful conversation and cut past the small talk?
+In this article I will share some of the successful methods I have been using to do just that.

-I’m actually backed up by research on this as, during the process of writing this article, I found several sources that cite research that states that more meaningful conversation is actually a way to increase your happiness.
-With my last post on critical thinking, I couldn’t get away with just accepting and repeating that, so I set out to read the research paper, which turned out to be only two pages long (you can find it here).
+I’m actually backed up by research on this as, during writing process, I found several sources stating that meaningful conversation is a way to increase your happiness.
+Concerning my last post on, I couldn’t get away with just accepting and repeating that.
+So I read the research paper, which turned out to be only two pages long.

-So let’s get back to conversation.
+Let’s jump back to conversation.
 My early methods were nothing to write home about.
-I used to be very upfront, jump from small talk into controversial topics and sometimes even managed to be rude and piss people off.
-That’s when I realised that the art of conversation was something that needs mastering and with this post I hope to put a few tips out there that worked for me, though I’m not even close to being the master myself.
+I used to be very upfront, jump from small talk into controversial topics and often bordering on rudeness.
+It’s then that I realised that my conversational skills may need some improvement.
+With this post I hope to put a few tips out there that worked for me, though I’m not close to being the master myself.

 Before getting to business

-In my experience I find that there are three basic things that need to be accounted for to have a good conversation.
-The most important part is your conversational partner (or partners, no need to limit that to just one person).
+In my experience, there are three basic things that need to be accounted for to have a good conversation.
+The most important part is your conversational partner (or partners).
 It should be an obvious notion, but nonetheless worth mentioning, that you usually shouldn’t start a deep conversation with the host or someone who is the life of a party.
 There may be exceptions to this rule, but in my experience those people are too busy talking to everyone and do not have the time to stay and talk for a while.
 So choose your audience wisely.

 The second point is the realisation that some small talk is unavoidable.
-Although nowadays I even start to appreciate some small talk every now and then, it used to be that I couldn’t stand it and wanted it to get over with right away.
-This made me seem uninterested and disrespectful towards the people I was talking to, so that made going into any more interesting conversation a lot tougher than it had to be.
+Although nowadays I even start to appreciate some small talk every now and then, it used to be that I couldn’t stand it.
+I wanted to get it over with right away.
+This made me seem uninterested towards the people I was talking to.
+That made going into any more interesting conversation a lot harder than it had to be.

-The last thing to account for is to make sure you’re out of the busiest area of the party, somewhere where you can have a peaceful and quiet conversation without getting interrupted every other second.
-Of course some interruptions are unavoidable and people will pass by or want to join in (and why not let them?), but that should be of no concern when the conversation is interesting.
+The last thing to account for is making sure you’re out of the busiest area of the party.
+Somewhere where you can have a peaceful and quiet conversation without getting interrupted every other second.
+Of course, some interruptions are unavoidable.
+People will pass by or want to join in.
+Let them I’d say.
+Small interruptions should be of no concern when the conversation is interesting.

-So after a bit of small talk and getting to know each other or, in case of already knowing your conversational partner(s), catching up, you can feel like it’s time to move the conversation towards a more interesting nature.
-There are two methods of steering the conversation: the first is to ask more open-ended questions and let others guide the conversation, slightly steered by your questions.
+After a bit of small talk and catching up or getting to know each other or, you feel like it’s time to move the conversation towards a more meaningful nature.
+There are two methods of steering the conversation: the first is to ask more open-ended questions and let others guide the conversation, slightly steered by your prompts.
 The second way is to steer the conversation towards a topic you feel like talking about.

 Now that everything other than the conversation has been dealt with, it’s time to lay the foundations of a good conversation.
-I put together a list of what, in my eyes, are the most important points for a good conversation and moving away from small talk:
+I listed what the most fundamentals for a good conversation are:

-- Listening.
-Conversing is a two-way street, because else it’d be called a monologue.
-Listening to someone talk, understanding (or at least trying to understand) what they’re saying, paying attention and showing interest.
+Listening.
+Conversing is a two-way street, otherwise it’d be called a monologue.
+Listening to someone, understand (or at least try to) what they’re saying, pay attention and show interest.
 The ability to listen is the main building block in having more meaningful conversations.

-- Asking the right questions.
+Asking the right questions.
 Try to think of asking questions that are open-ended, which invite your conversation partner to share a story or require a bit of thought before an answer.
 People love sharing their own stories, so allow them to tell these to you.
 You can guide your questions with hooks people give you, such as talking about a job in IT means that you could try to enquire on technological topics.

 Just bring something up.
 Another straightforward way is to start talking about a topic that interests you whenever the niceties have been said.
-This can instantly lead to a more interesting conversation, just make sure it’s nothing too controversial or confronting, as I found out that doesn’t work in your favour.
+This can instantly lead to a more interesting conversation.
+Just make sure it’s nothing too controversial or confronting, as I found those topics need more of a buildup.